 - 1993.
 Active; focal plane 38 ft (11.5 m); white flash every 15 s.
 26 ft (8 m) octagonal stucco-covered wood tower with lantern.
 Tower painted a light beige color, lantern painted black.
 A small photo is available (1/3 the way down the page), and Google has a satellite view.
 The light was built privately by Kirby Roberts, a retired businessman.
 Located on a prominent point of land on the southwestern side of Storm Lake.
 Site and tower closed (private), but the light is easily seen from the lake.
 Owner/site manager: private.

 - *** Kings Pointe

 - 2008.
 Active; focal plane 59 ft (18 m); continuous white light.
 60 ft (18 m) octagonal steel tower, the lowest story with a sandstone veneer, with lantern and a large observation deck.
 A external stairway spirals around the tower to the observation deck; there is also an elevator inside the tower.
-Laura Bernhardt's photo is at right, another good photo is available, Amy Spoede has a 2011 closeup, Google has a fuzzy satellite view.
+Laura Bernhardt's photo is at right, another good photo is available, Amy Spoede has a 2011 closeup, and Google has a satellite view.
 The lighthouse was built as one of the attractions of the Kings Pointe Waterpark.
 Located on Lakeshire Drive at the northeastern corner of the lake.
 Site and tower open.
 Owner/site manager: Kings Pointe Waterpark Resort.

 Kings Pointe Light, Storm Lake